Hull Geological Society

-Also unfortunately the Society's signing-in book went missing at the meeting.
-The book was started at the 125th Anniversary Celebrations and formed an interesting archive for future reference.
-If you have the book please return it to the Secretary.
+Also unfortunately the Society's signing-in book was stolen at the meeting.
+The book was started at the 125th Anniversary Celebrations and formed an interesting archive.

 'Dinosaur' and 'Britain' are two words that are rarely used together, yet dinosaurs are a British invention!
 If you were asked to name a dinosaur, the chances are you would give a foreign example, such as Tyrannosaurus rex, despite the term 'dinosaur' having been conceived by a British palaeontologist for fossils found in England.
 In this engaging talk, Dean Lomax, will give an overview of the extraordinary dinosaur remains found across Britain.
-The talk will be followed by a book signing, and a chance to ask Dean any burning questions you may have.
+The talk was followed by a book signing.

 Dean is an award-winning palaeontologist, science communicator and author.
 He has travelled around the world and worked on many fascinating projects from excavating dinosaurs in the American West to discovering new species of extinct marine reptiles in the UK.
 An Honorary Scientist at The University of Manchester, Dean is passionate about communicating palaeontology and actively engages with traditional and social media.
 He has written two books, numerous scientific papers and many popular articles and regularly appears on television, most recently as series advisor and recurring on-screen expert for ITV’s Dinosaur Britain (a two-part series based in-part on the book Dinosaurs of the British Isles).
 Dean is also the patron of UKAFH.
 You can follow Dean’s adventures using Twitter and Facebook.

-Thursday 11th February 2016 - (evening lecture) - Terry Rockett on "Five active volcanoes in southern Italy"
+Thursday 11th February 2016 - Terry Rockett on "Five active volcanoes in southern Italy"

 During and since the Tertiary era the African Tectonic Plate has been moving northwards into the Eurasian Plate.
 At first this resulted in the closing of the Tethys Ocean.
 The leading edge of the Eurasian Plate buckled and folded to form the Alps.
 An andesitic island arc formed, becoming some of the Aeolian Islands.
 The islands are geologically young, the oldest dating back only 330,000 years.
 Vulcano and Stromboli (the only constantly erupting volcano in Europe) are here.